trustero/Receptor-Template/docs/ReceptorDeveloperGuide.md

 While using the `dryrun` facilities can be useful in development, Trustero will be evaluating the evidence in the product.
 While normally when a new receptor is added it will be added to our codebase, we support user written receptors.
 This will be how the receptor functionality will be tested.
 There are instructions for how to add your receptor as a custom receptor in the product.
-In the `Scope` page when you click `Add Receptor` a modal opens which displays the supported receptors.
-You will select `Custom Receptor`.
+In the `Receptors` tab of the `Services` page, when you click `Add Receptor` a modal opens which displays the supported receptors.
+At the bottom of the modal, click on the text that reads `Add a custom receptor`.
 The instructions for adding a customer receptor are in a markdown dialog in the modal.
+Instructions can also be found at the bottom of this guide.

 ### Code quality